 Being Cambridgeshire born and raised, I think it’s fair to say that I know one or two things about this historical University city in England.
-In light of this, I also appreciate that it is very easy to cover most of what the city has to offer in a single day – making Cambridge an ideal day trip from London.
+In light of this, I also appreciate that it is very easy to cover most of what the city has to offer in a single day – making Cambridge an ideal day trip from London (similar to its rival city, Oxford).
 Read on to discover the seven activities that MUST feature on your itinerary if you plan on spending a day in Cambridge.

 1) Go Punting